w-e-w/sd-webui-hires-fix-tweaks/README.md

 ## Features

-1. Hires pass CFG scale<br>set a different CFG scale for hires pass<br>this is particularly useful if you're working with LCM
+1. Hires pass CFG scale
+   - set a different CFG scale for hires pass<br>this is particularly useful if you're working with LCM, can also a cheap interesting effects

-2. Hires prompt mode
- - Default webui behavior:<br>if blank same as first pass else use hires prompt
- - Append:<br>append hires prompt after first pass prompt
- - Prepend:<br>prepend hires prompt before first pass prompt
- - Prompt Search and Replace:<br>replace or insert first pass prompt with hires prompt

-3. Hires Batch and Seed
+2. Hires Batch and Seed
    - Generate multiple hires pass form first pass image
    - Specify different seed for hires pass

+3. Hires prompt mode
+   - `Default`: Webui default behavior:<br>if blank same as first pass else use hires prompt
+   - `Append`: Append hires prompt after first pass prompt
+   - `Prepend`: Prepend hires prompt before first pass prompt
+   - `Prompt S/R`: Prompt Search and Replace:<br>replace or insert first pass prompt with hires prompt

 ### Prompt Search and Replace syntax
 When in Prompt Search and Replace mode the first pass prompt will be used as the base template to perform a search and replace on to create the hires prompt.